 Office of General Counsel (extension 4264)

 The Office of General Counsel has extensive experience with financial services law, particularly the federal and state regulation of credit unions.
 Its practice focuses on legislative, regulatory and transactional issues affecting the credit union industry, as well as corporate law matters relevant to the operation of ICU System programs.
 It serves as the liaison with the Illinois Division of Financial Institutions and directs the governmental affairs function, including all aspects of the League’s legislative advocacy efforts, and development and passage of the League’s annual legislative agenda.
-The Office of General Counsel provides its member credit unions with authoritative legal, technical, regulatory and legislative information and support and ongoing analysis of laws, regulations and court decisions affecting their operations.
+The Office of General Counsel provides its member credit unions with authoritative legal, technical, regulatory and legislative compliance information and support and ongoing analysis of laws, regulations and court decisions affecting their operations.
 The Accomplus regulatory compliance platform of on-line Infosight, ComplySight and PolicyPro tools; individual consultation on specific compliance questions; and consulting engagements to provide intensive compliance testing, review and training are offered through the office in collaboration with other League departments.

 Education & Member Resources (extension 3211)